awto/effectfuljs/README.md

 The compiler converts ES2018 to ES2018 and doesn't need any syntax extensions.
-So it may be applied to results of other compilers targeting JS such as CoffeeScript, TypeScript etc.
+So it may be applied to results of other compilers targeting JavaScript such as CoffeeScript, TypeScript etc.

 ## Usage